 Nanny shares are growing in popularity, and the Government is now allowing them to continue – which means there’s no need to panic if this was something you were originally relying on for summer childcare.
 A nanny share is as convenient as having a nanny, keeps your children socialised, and works out cheaper than having a sole nanny because the cost is shared.

 Nanny shares work by two families living near one another sharing the same nanny, so there’s tonnes of flexibility.
 Drop offs and pick ups can be from one house or the other, and the nanny can help with sole care if it’s ever needed too.
 The children still get lots of attention and can form close bonds, with the bonus of spending time with another family’s children for that extra added fun.
-After a year of missing out, we can all agree this is the summer to get them socialising again!
+After two uncertain years due to covid, we can all agree this is the summer to get them socialising again!

 At Koru Kids we love nanny shares so much we even created a totally free Family Finder tool to help you find the perfect family to pair up with.
 We can also help you find a brilliant trained, vetted and local nanny to nanny share with here.

-With the vaccine rolling out rapidly, it’s looking like parents can start relying on family members to help with summer childcare again.
+With no more enforced lockdowns, parents can rely on family members to help with summer childcare again.
 If you’re lucky enough to have relatives nearby who are able and happy to help, this is a great option.
 There’s lots of trust in family, they may be able to care for the children at your home or theirs, and they’re the cheapest option.
 If they’re not available to help out for the whole summer, it might be worth thinking about using a part-time nanny for the days your relatives have other commitments.
 Or alternatively, use family as a back-up alongside a part-time nanny.

 Find the perfect nanny today